runawayhorse001/statspy/README.md

 # StatsPy

-This is our statistics python library.
+This is my statistics python library.
 If you want to colne and install it, you can use

 - clone